 Table of contents

 According to a 2019 Gartner survey, only 11% of organizations are able to achieve 100% of their internal launch targets.
 Are you as surprised as I was upon seeing that figure?
 But it’s true, and it happens consistently within small and big organizations due to a lack of anticipation and planning.
-In this blog, we’ll go over the following:
+So let’s dive in.

 Time-to-market (TTM) is a term used to describe the time it takes from the initial idea of the product to the final, finished product being put out in the market.
 This refers to anything from a marketing campaign, a product, a SaaS tool, or any other operational process.